joewalnes/crunchicorn/README.md

                     recursively searched for .js files.
 Glob patterns will be expanded.
                     This option can be specified multiple times to search multiple dirs.

---[semi]standard    Fail if code does not meet coding standards.
+--[semi|no]standard Fail if code does not meet coding standards.
 See http://standardjs.com
-                    'standard' enforces no semicolons, 'semistandard' enforces semicolons.
+                    'standard' enforces no semicolons, 'semistandard' enforces semicolons, 'nostandard' bypasses checks.
+Default is --standard.